local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/what_makes_up_a_lores_app.md

 ### Bridging the Gap with Docker Swarm

-Since docker compose and it's config files is well understood by lots of people, we really want something close to that, which brings us to [[Docker Swarm]](https://docs.docker.com/engine/swarm/).
-Docker Swarm is another plugin feature for docker, that introduces the idea of multiple computers joining a swarm of compute that can run services either on specific computers, or with a certain level of redundancy.
+Since docker compose and it's config files is well understood by lots of people, we really want something close to that, which brings us to [Docker Swarm](https://docs.docker.com/engine/swarm/).
+Docker Swarm is another plugin feature for docker, that introduces the idea of multiple computers joining a 'swarm' which can run services either on specific computers, and (potentially) with a certain level of redundancy.

 Docker Swarm also handles the idea of a set of services, which it calls a **Stack**.
 A stack is defined using a docker compose file, and there are some built in commands for viewing current stacks, seeing what services they contain, and starting or stopping them.

-We should acknowledge here that while Docker Compose is well understood by many developers and hobbyests, Docker Swarm is not heavily used.
-It sits in an unusual space where most hobbiests don't need multiple-server support, and industry needs the more complex features of Kubernetes.
+We should acknowledge here that while Docker Compose is well understood by many developers and hobbyists, Docker Swarm is not wildly popular.
+It sits in an unusual space of being overpowered for hobbyists (who don't need its multi-server support) while being too simple for industry (who needs the more complex features of something like Kubernetes.)

-Having said that, LoRes Mesh if focussed on community/neighbourhood scale web hosting, and this is just perfect for us.
-So, our our apps are powered by **Stacks** using **Docker Swarm**.
-That means their main config file is a `compose.yml` file (_that's the format that docker compose uses, more on that later_) that is compatible with docker swarm.
+Having said that, with LoRes Mesh focussing on community/neighbourhood scale web hosting, Docker Swarm is just perfect for us.
+So our apps are powered by **Stacks** using **Docker Swarm** - that means their main config file is a `compose.yml` file (_that's the format that docker compose uses, more on that later_) that is compatible with docker swarm.

 ## Is an App just a compose file?

 Well no, not quite.
 There's a few other key things we need from an app that aren't supported by container orchestration systems.

-### App descovery, versioning and upgrades
+### App discovery, versioning and upgrades

 For each container there's an **Image** which defines how it's going to run.
 And, there are **Container Image Repositories** which are libraries of all the available images and all their versions.
 This means that to install an image, and start a container, you can usually just specify what you want and where to fetch it from.
 An example of this is [Docker Hub](https://hub.docker.com/).